 device.type.id — ID of the device type for the device that received the message

-Therefore, if you want to send a message to flespi (say to an HTTP or MQTT channel), make sure to add at least the ident parameter.
+Therefore, if you want to send a message to flespi (e.g. to an HTTP or MQTT channel), make sure to add at least the ident parameter.

 Obviously, messages coming from the tracking devices contain a lot of parameters about geolocation, CAN data, fuel, alarms, and more.
 And all of them, as stated above, convert into a unified naming scheme.
 The convenience of this naming scheme is that it is recognized across the flespi ecosystem.
-E.g. if the device coordinates have position.latitude and position.longitude parameters, it’s possible to visualize the point on the map in TrackIt.
+E.g. if the device coordinates have position.latitude and position.longitude parameters (please note validation for those parameters), it’s possible to visualize the point on the map in TrackIt.

 Can I see all of them?

 You can see the exhaustive list of parameters natively supported by the flespi platform using a dedicated REST API request.
-Select the information you want to get for each parameter (at least the name or select nothing to show all info) and click Try it out!
+Or use a convenient tool built into the flespi panel.

-The list of parameters supported in the specific protocol can be found on the Parameters tab of the given protocol’s page:
+You can also find the list of parameters supported in the specific protocol on the Parameters tab of the given protocol’s page:

 Can a message contain custom parameters?